Skip to main content

 Step 7: Harvesting = 1 to 3 days

 Harvesting times can vary depending on your strain’s height, yield, and overall quality, as well as your experience with drying, curing, and trimming.
+To determine the right harvest time, closely examine the growing buds for signs of maturity, such as pistil color and trichome clarity.

 Quality cannabis buds can dry in about four days but usually take a week or more for a slow and full drying process.
 Your bud should be dry enough to avoid mold, but not too dry.

 Curing can take anywhere from a couple of weeks to a little over a month.
 Some users may leave their cannabis curing for up to two months or even six months for some strains.
+The curing process involves storing buds in airtight containers and periodically burping them to enhance flavor, potency, and prevent mold.

 Curing is another long and slow process intended to maximize the effects of your bud, especially for medical users.